rtbins/Capstone-MachineLearning-Nanodegree/proposal.md

 **n day Rolling mean** |  n=20, to smooth out short-term fluctuations and highlight longer-term trends or cycles[5].

 ### Solution Statement
-The expected solution will be a model having the capability to give a forecast for 7 days after the last date in the input.
+The expected solution is a model having the capability to accurately predict prices for a 7 days range, of a stock.
 We will compare the 7 predicted prices with the actual adjusted close prices and evaluate the model using R^2 metric.
 The code will be implemented in python.
 For LSTM we are going to use Keras.
 Keras is a high-level neural networks API, written in Python andTime Series Forecasting Based on Augmented Long
 Short-Term MemoryTime Series Forecasting Based on Augmented Long Short-Term Memory capable of running on top of TensorFlow[6].
 Additionally, we will use pandas to load stock data into dataframe.
 For exploratory analysis, we will use numpy and matplotlib.

 ### Benchmark Model
-For the benchmark, we will use Linear Regression model.
-Additionally, the benchmark given in the project outline was +/- 5% of the stock price 7 days out.
-Following two will be our primary benchmark,
+For the benchmark, we will use a simple Linear Regression model.
+We will use Scikit-Learn for training and optimizing this model.
-1. Linear regression model
-2. RMSE of 5%

 ### Evaluation Metrics
 It is important to measure the quality of a model by quantifying its performance.
 For this, we are going to use a R^2 metric which is also known as the coefficient of determination.
 We will use R^2 to predict the performance of our model.
 RMSE measures the average deviation of the predictions from the actual price.
 R^2 value reflects how well is a model performing[8].